RoBOPPics/BB/_pages/app-man-community.md

 Players can "Bopp" the stories that they like, and they can also add their own "Insights".

-Users can also report Stories or Insights (using the flag button) that they feel are inappropriate.
+Users can also report Stories or Insights that they feel are inappropriate using the flag button.

-The feed also contains instructional and support information curated by RoBOPPics.

 ## Profile